Logo Voyage

 • Canonical palace This beautiful palace was built approximately 60 years ago.

 • 18 St. Mary Armenian Church and Museum (corner of North Shariati and Jomhoori Eslami streets).
 Hub of the Armenian community.
 Church and museum of the Armenian community of Tabriz.
 Previous church here was visited by Marco Polo in 1275 on his way to China.
 The tabernacle of the church was built in the style of Armenian architecture, parts of which can be dated back to the 12th century AD.
-Saint Mary Church (Tabriz) (Q5691979) on Wikidata Saint Mary Church of Tabriz on Wikipedia
+Saint Virgin Mary Church (Q5691979) on Wikidata Saint Mary Church of Tabriz on Wikipedia

 Around Tabriz